Added sugar is the single worst ingredient in the modern diet.

 However, if you're simply unable to stick to unprocessed foods for financial reasons, then here are some tips on how to make the right choices:

-- There are many different names for sugar: Sugar, sucrose, high fructose corn syrup (HFCS), dehydrated cane juice, fructose, glucose, dextrose, syrup, cane sugar, raw sugar, corn syrup and more.
+- Know that sugar has many names.
+These include sugar, sucrose, high-fructose corn syrup (HFCS), dehydrated cane juice, fructose, glucose, dextrose, syrup, cane sugar, raw sugar, corn syrup and more.

 - If a packaged food contains sugar in the first 3 ingredients, avoid it.